 When bleaching your hair, things happen fast.
 "The minute [your bleach solution] touches your hair it will begin to lighten, so timing is extremely important," says Choi.
 The combination of bleach and peroxide will instantly strip your hair of its current color and begin lifting it out, changing shades from red or orange to yellow, or even white.
 And unless you continue forward with the appropriate timeline and next steps of toning and conditioning, you could end up with a very unflattering color, or worse, hair that just starts snapping off all over.
 "Using hair lightener is one of the most delicate things we learn to do as colorists," explains Choi.
 "The risks are high.
 Bleaching can easily cause damage that leads to hair loss, or even scalp burns," she warns.

 If you have already bleached your hair and are looking to tackle your roots, it's a much riskier situation.
-Bleach does swell, and if it expands from your untouched roots onto previously bleached hair, crossing over what's called "the line of demarcation," you'll run into breakage.
+Bleach may swell, and if it expands from your untouched roots onto previously bleached hair, crossing over what's called "the line of demarcation," you can run into breakage.

 While you may be able to find box lighteners at your local drug store or beauty supply, bleaching your hair simply isn't as straightforward as an all-over dye application.
 It requires a watchful eye, diligent application, a steady hand and a lot of time.
 Choi warns that it only takes one minor error or slip up to completely destroy your hair, which could require a lot of work and long hours for your colorist to correct, costing both your hair and your wallet in the long run.